ddavydov-dev/my-duo/README.md

 # My Duo

-An open-source clone of language learning app [Duolingo](https://www.duolingo.com/) with additional functionality of adding custom lessons.
+An open-source inspired by [Duolingo](https://www.duolingo.com/) app where you can build your custom lessons.

 ## Adding a skill